sarthak-rawat-1101/Game-Theory-PSNE-VWDS/README.md

 This is part of Introduction To Game Theory course.

-Task is to find PSNE and very weakly dominant stratigies of an N-player game.
+Task is to find PSNE and very weakly dominant strategies of an N-player game.

 ## Input format:
 - First line containe 'N', an integer denoting number of players.